autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/integrating-sensors/integrating-cameras.md

 ### 3. Trigger FSYNC signals
 - Design trigger timing (in terms of synchronization with other sensors / SoF or EoF)
 - configure the components on the transmission path, including Deserializer, Serializer, (IPS, ) Imaging sensor, so that the FSYNC signals are transmitted properly
-- If GPIO is connected to the deserializer, FSYNC signal emission can be done using `sensor_trigger` node
+- If GPIO is connected to the deserializer, FSYNC signal emission can be done using [`sensor_trigger`](https://github.com/tier4/sensor_trigger) node

 ## How to integrate USB cameras
+Since the biggest advantage of this interface is its plug-and-play feature, a new camera should be recognized as an V4L2 device just after connection thanks to the UVC driver.
+Hence, users can just leverage some ROS node, such as `ros2_v4l2_camera` to publish images as ROS topics and are not required to additional items for integration.

-### Limitation/Requirement
+### Tips/Notes
 - most USB cameras lack of capability for triggering; which decreases time synchronization accuracy
-- To capture images from the camera, it is required to be recognized as a V4l2 device node, such as `/dev/video0`
+- In some cases, the connected USB camera can be recognized as `/dev/media*`, which is associated with the media controller devices and sometimes causes failure to capture frames.
+The common reason for that misrecognition is using incompatible cables/ports for connection; changing cables and/or USB ports to those compatible with later generations, such as USB 3.0, may solve the problem.

+## How to integrate GigE cameras
+Many this type of cameras control streaming on the device side.
+Once images are streamed over the network by proper configuration, users need to decode the packets and reconstruct images on the receiver side using a ROS node, such as `gscam` or dedicated decoder node.

+### Tips/Notes
+- In addition to the ROS node configuration, some type of cameras requires proper network configuration, such as destination IP address, net mask, and/or maximum trasmission unit (MTU) etc.